Snowfable/home-ed-resources/apps.md

 ---
 layout: default
-title: Apps
+title: The Education Hub
+description: sharing resources for all children at home
 ---

 {% include_relative nav.md %}

-# Here Be Apps
+# Apps
 Here is a list of free educational apps.
 Some are available on either Android or iOS and some are available on both.

 ## ABRSM Aural Trainer Grades 1-5